devadathanmb/ktu-bot/README.md

 - Docker
 - A reverse proxy (like [nginx](https://www.nginx.com/))

+> [!NOTE]
-**NOTE : The below guide makes use of _nginx_ as the reverse proxy and assumes that you have reverse proxy configured for the webhook endpoint with HTTPS traffic handling**
+> The below guide makes use of _nginx_ as the reverse proxy and assumes that you have reverse proxy configured for the webhook endpoint with HTTPS traffic handling

 ### Steps